-Traffic Volumes collected by various entities including ODOT and the Delaware County Engineer are hosted online by the Mid-Ohio Regional Planning Commission (MORPC).
+Traffic Volumes are collected by various entities including ODOT and the Delaware County Engineer.
 Roads show significant increased traffic on Liberty Township roads in recent decades.
-Heavy traffic on narrow roads becomes both a congestion and safety issue to the point the road may need to be upgraded.
+Heavy traffic on narrow roads becomes both a congestion and safety issue indicating that the road may need to be upgraded.
 The Township, the County Engineer, and ODOT should expect to upgrade roads as growth continues.

-Road improvements currently in the County Engineer's Capital Improvement Project list in or near the township are as follows:
+Road improvements currently in the County Engineer's Capital Improvement Project list in or near the township are listed in the table and related map on this page.